sylvainpolletvillard/threejs-3d-materials/README.md

-# threejs-3d-materials
+# threejs-3d-materials (Work in progress)

 Collection of materials for Three.JS with 3D seamless textures from 3dtextures.me